 The Medical Home for Children and Youth with Special Health Care Needs Training Academy (MHTA) Curriculum is based on the training program "Every Child Deserves a Medical Home" produced in 2000 in a collaborative including the American Academy of Pediatrics, Family Voices, Maternal and Child Health Bureau (MCHB), the National Association of Children's Hospitals and Related Institutions and the Shriner's Hospitals for Children The CT DPH developed and funded the course and the CT UCEDD administers it.
-Completion of this course is due on September 24, 2021.
+Completion of this course is due on January 19, 2023 by 11:59pm.